 There are two factors that will impact the longevity of all suits and sportscoats; how often they are worn and how well they are cared for.
 The more suits you own (and wear in rotation) the longer they will last.
 If you care well for them (i.e. brushing after each wearing, dry cleaning only when needed, using proper hangers, etc.) you can greatly extend the life of all suits, sportcoats, and other tailored clothing.
 All suits, no matter the initial cost, will last longer this way.

-This is why I am such an avid thrift shopper.
-By means of thrift shopping, I can acquire a collection of gently used quality suits and sportcoats at low cost that will give me years of good service.
+Wearing the same suit constantly wears it out prematurely.
+Want a smart way to afford more suits?
+Thrift shop!
+By means of thrift shopping, I have acquired a collection of gently used quality suits and sportcoats at low cost that will give me years of good service.
 I wear them in rotation to minimize wear on any one suit and take care of them.
-As long as the suit meets a reasonable standard of quality (most suits in the $500 range will do so) it serves my needs beautifully for as long as I require.
+As long as the suit meets a reasonable standard of quality it serves my needs beautifully for as long as I require.
+Online vendors such as eBay and Poshmark.com are great sources for low-cost, gently used second-hand suits.